Distributable Profits

 Disclosure of distributable profits

 In March 2018, as part of a wider consultation on insolvency and corporate governance, the Government sought views on, amongst other things, whether there was sufficient transparency and accountability to shareholders for dividend decisions and broader choices about how any surplus profits generated by a company should be allocated between investment in the company, payment of dividends, payments to reduce pension funds and other demands.
 A Government response, in August 2018, highlighted investor sentiment that there is a lack of transparency around dividend policy and practice including the links between the principal risks of the company and its future viability and a company’s ability to pay dividends now and in the future.
-Several respondents also indicated that there has not been the desired uptake of the better practice on disclosure included within the November 2015 and October 2017 research reports of the Financial Reporting Lab.
+Several respondents also indicated that there had not been the desired uptake of the better practice on disclosure included within the November 2015 and October 2017 research reports of the Financial Reporting Lab.
 The Government response identified potential ways to strengthen disclosure including requiring companies to disclose the audited figure for available reserves and distributable profits in their annual report and accounts.

 Investors have indicated that they would like to see disclosure of an audited figure for available reserves and distributable profits within the financial statements, including greater clarity over the split between unrealised and realised profits included within those reserves.
 The Government found that a "significant number of respondents" regarded this as an important transparency measure for shareholders giving them more confidence about the underlying basis for decisions on dividends and helping to clarify the dividend resources available within the group.